-Email: trasche@mtlaney.com
+Email: KBenjamin@mtlaney.com

 Prompt notification of all injuries that may require medical treatment is required by all employees.
-This will allow M.T.
-Laney, through our worker's compensation insurer, to ensure that you receive prompt and pertinent medical care.
+This will allow the Laney Companies, through our worker's compensation insurer, to ensure that you receive prompt and pertinent medical care.

-It is the policy of M.T.
-Laney to provide its employees with the necessary and proper medical treatment for any personal injuries that may occur while in the course of employment with this company.
+It is the policy of The Laney companies to provide its employees with the necessary and proper medical treatment for any personal injuries that may occur while in the course of employment with this company.

-Reporting Injuries: An injured employee shall immediately on the occurrence of an accident or as soon as thereafter practicable notify his or her supervisor of the accident and/or injury.
+Reporting Injuries: An injured employee shall immediately on the occurrence of an incident or as soon as thereafter practicable notify the Safety Director and his or her supervisor of the incident and/or injury.

-All incidents/accidents involving personal injury and/or property damage are to be reported to M.T.
-Laney home office utilizing the attached First Report of Injury Form.
+All incidents/accidents involving personal injury and/or property damage are to be reported to Laney Companies home office utilizing the attached First Report of Injury Form.